CURRENTLY IN STOCK:

 for zone 7

 Eastern redbud is a lovely, deciduous, small tree or a large shrub where the word “love” is the key feature.
 Why?
 Because its leaves are in a perfect shape of a heart that we are used to draw as an icon.
 Moreover, Forest Pansy variety has burgundy red to deep burgundy brown foliage.
-If p ...
+I ...

 IV - V